siddharth2011/siddharth2011.github.io/README.md

 - **TheUrbanSpoon - Open Source Cloud Kitchen Platform**: Developed an open-source system tailored for restaurants to help them set up their online presence as a complete web page capable of placing orders, logistics and handling payments.
 - **EventRight - Open Source Event & Invitation Platform**: Created an event and invitation management platform which is a completely open-source product.
 The system is capable of handling multiple events, managing invitations and RSVPs, and handling guest logistics.
-- **Learnr - Open Source Quiz Generation Platform**: Developed an interactive quiz platform that generates quizzes from custom textbook PDFs that are uploaded into the system.
-The software also has a dashboard that tracks the progress of each user using default or custom KPIs.

 ## Leadership Experience and Awards